PrimarchNostromo/hailCaesarListBuilder/README.md

 USAGE: Download all of the files into the same folder/directory.
 Double click index.html to get to the main page (make sure everything is not inside a zip'd folder otherwise it might not work right)

+html2canvas was obtained from here: https://github.com/niklasvh/html2canvas , and is licensed under the MIT license.

 List builder application Created by Joshua Geyer